 Users of Windows 11/10/8 may have noticed that it includes a new recovery feature called Automatic Repair.
-If your Windows 11/10 is not able to boot or start-up, Automatic Repair, earlier called Startup Repair will come into action and try to diagnose and fix the issue.
-It will scan system files, Registry settings, configuration settings and more and try to fix the problem on its own, automatically.
+If your Windows 11/10 cannot boot or start up, Automatic Repair, earlier called Startup Repair, will come into action and try to diagnose and fix the issue.
+It will scan system files, Registry settings, configuration settings, and more and try to fix the problem automatically.

-When the computer boots up, and the OS detects that there is something wrong with the files.
+When the computer boots up, the OS detects something is wrong with the files.
 It will trigger Automatic Startup Repair.
-If it doesn’t, then try interrupting the boot process three times in a row – for when you do this, Automatic Repair mode will appear.
+If it doesn’t, try interrupting the boot process three times in a row – for when you do this, Automatic Repair mode will appear.

 Automatic Startup Repair in Windows 11/10